ELEC5721: Foundations of Signals and Systems (2013 - Semester 2)

 7. Proficiency in applying concepts, principles and techniques to analyse the electric network.

-Information Seeking (Level 4)
+Information Seeking (Level 2)

 8. Ability to identify information needs and target information searches effectively and efficiently using varied sources such as internet, library databases and electronic publications as part of specific engineering projects.

-Communication (Level 3)
+Communication (Level 2)

 9. Fluency in communicating concisely and accurately using varied formats such as written and oral, to deliver specific engineering project information.

-Project Management and Teamwork (Level 3)
+Project and Team Skills (Level 1)

 10. Capacity to work in a team and promote creative team interaction to encourage contribution from all members to deliver specific engineering projects and assignments.